MelissaData/GeoCoderObject-Downloader/README.md

 This is the script that downloads the GeoCoder Object and related data files for you to use.

-For the latest Melissa GeoCoder Object release notes, please visit:
+To view the latest Melissa GeoCoder Object release notes or to subscribe to product notifications, please visit:
 - https://releasenotes.melissa.com/on-premise-api/geocoder-object/